louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 This section lists the defined Actions encoded in an FC_STATE frame.
 An endpoint receiving an unknown value MUST treat it as a connection error of type FC_PROTOCOL_VIOLATION.

-The three following actions are receiver-specific.
-These actions MUST NOT be sent inside an FC_STATE frame sent by the source.
-A receiver receiving an FC_STATE frame with any of the following actions MUST treat it as a connection error of type FC_PROTOCOL_VIOLATION.

 JOIN (0x01): The receiver joins the Flexicast flow.

 LEAVE (0x02): The receiver leaves the Flexicast flow.

 READY (0x03): The receiver is ready to receive content on the Flexicast flow.

-The following action is source-specific.
-This action MUST NOT be sent inside an FC_STATE frame sent by the receiver.
-A source receiving an FC_STATE frame with the following action MUST treat it as a connection error of type FC_PROTOCOL_VIOLATION.
+The actions JOIN and READY are receiver-specific.
+These actions MUST NOT be sent inside an FC_STATE frame sent by the source.
+A receiver receiving an FC_STATE frame with any of the following actions MUST treat it as a connection error of type FC_PROTOCOL_VIOLATION.

-MUST_LEAVE (0x04): The source unilaterally decides that the receiver MUST leave the Flexicast flow.
+The action LEAVE MAY be sent by both the receiver and the source, as detailed in {{sec-leave}}.

 ## FC_KEY frame {#fc-key-frame}